 The facility consists of satellite and imager assembly cleanrooms, development and environmental test labs and office areas.
 The satellite assembly clean rooms are ISO 8 controlled while the imager assembly clean rooms are ISO 7 controlled and ISO 6 flow cabinets are used for imager focal plane assemblies.

 We are planning a production line with up to 16 satellites being built in parallel and up to 48 satellites produced per year.
-The facility is designed to build satellites from 50kg to 600kg and imagers from 1U CubeSat imagers to 400mm aperture sub-metre imagers.
+The facility is designed to build satellites from 100kg to 300kg and imagers from 1U CubeSat imagers to large aperture sub-metre imagers.
 It is intended to serve commercial and civil space customers.